dakanji/RefindPlus/README.md

 - Misc Code Optimisation.

 ## Installation
-The RefindPlus efi file can work as a drop-in replacement for the default rEFInd efi file.
+[MyBootMgr](https://forums.macrumors.com/threads/thread.2231693), a automated preconfigured implementation of a RefindPlus/OpenCore chain-loading arrangement is recommended for implementation on MacPro3,1, MacPro4,1 and MacPro5,1.
+However, the RefindPlus efi file can work as a drop-in replacement for the default rEFInd efi file.
 Hence, to install, you can get the [default rEFInd package](https://www.rodsbooks.com/refind/getting.html) and [install this](https://www.rodsbooks.com/refind/installing.html) as normal.

 Once rEFInd is installed, replace the rEFInd efi file with the RefindPlus efi file.
 (Ensure that you rename the RefindPlus efi file to match the rEFInd efi file name).

 Consider replacing the rEFInd configuration file, refind.conf, with the RefindPlus configuration file, config.conf ... see config.conf-sample file, to configure the additonal options provided by RefindPlus.

-Alternatively, you can use [MyBootMgr](https://forums.macrumors.com/threads/thread.2231693), a preconfigured RefindPlus/OpenCore chain-loading package. **(Recommended for MacPro3,1, MacPro4,1 and MacPro5,1)**

 ## Additional Configurable Functionality
 - text_renderer